 The marked angles are all congruent (equal) and the unmarked angles are all congruent.

-(Note: when you are told that two lines are parallel on the ACT math section, the problem will almost always involve opposite interior angles in some way.)
+(Note: when you are told that two lines are parallel on ACT Math, the problem will almost always involve opposite interior angles in some way.)

 Now let’s look at an opposite interior angle ACT problem.